andrewarchi/codesearch/README.md

 This fork introduces a number of features and bug fixes.

-- Skips files excluded by local, global, and system gitignores
+- Skips files excluded by local, global, and system .gitignore files
 - Improves usage as library:
   - Adds `regexp.CompileFlags`
   - Adds `(*index.Index).NumNames` ([evanj]) and `(*index.Index).Names`
+- Searches current working directory and parent dirs for a .csearchindex file ([tomnomnom])
 - Adds flags to `cindex`:
   - `-index` path to the index ([taliesinb])
   - `-nogitignore` do not skip files in .gitignore